 So I awaken to reality as such as at once intimately all-enlivening, all-sustaining, all-embracing Love, because what happens in and through and around me is no exception to what happens everywhere.
 Every moment of experience, rightly noted, supports this.
 That's enough evidence.
 Reality as such is ultimately Love.

 It's crucial to add here that this in no way minimizes the degree and intensity of suffering around and within us, what is often called the problem of evil.
 There is no special treatment promised by awakening to reality as such, ultimate reality, as Love.
 I and those I love might still suffer immeasurably as a result of chance happenings or of others' deluded hate.
 With all things enlivened beyond anyone's control, there are simply no guarantees about exactly how my life or any other life will go.
 That would presume an all-controlling power, the very antithesis of all-enlivening power.
 The only guarantee is that, however my life or your life goes, it has been intimately enlivened, it is being intimately sustained, and it is now and will always be intimately embraced in all its significance by reality as such, Love, God.
 No preliminary or final moment of my life or your life or others' lives, however abrupt or devastating, can rob it of the full significance it already has in the Love that enlivens, sustains and embraces all things (Romans 8:38-39).
 Yes, we are right to grieve over suffering natural disasters and to feel moral outrage at the suffering caused by rejecting Love.
-But grief and outrage are not reasons for despair, because these reactions are shared by the Love that enlivens, sustains and embraces all things, and awakening to this impels us to join in the common task of "mending the world" (tikkun olam).
+But grief and outrage are not reasons for despair, because these reactions are shared by the Love that enlivens, sustains and embraces all things, and awakening to this impels us to join in what the rabbinic Mishnah calls the common task of "mending the world" (tikkun olam).

 I’m suggesting that anybody, anywhere, can awaken to reality as such as at once intimately all-enlivening, all-sustaining, all-embracing.
 They may or may not call this God, but I do, with ample precedents from past usage in many traditions.
 I also do this as one kind of Christian, and that’s no accident.
 Here’s why: